-It takes 5 to 9 days to complete a Kilimanjaro trek over a 53-72km (32-45mi) hiking range.
-The duration of the hike is largely dictated by how well you are able to acclimatize to the lack of oxygen at altitude.
-The longer you the trek, the more acclimatization opportunities you’re likely to get during your Kilimanjaro hiking tour.
-That’s because your body’s working harder to breathe in less oxygen and, by trekking longer routes, you leave plenty of room for your body to slowly adjust to the low atmospheric oxygen levels during your hike.
+It takes anywhere between 5 to 9 days to complete a Kilimanjaro trek, over a 53-72 kilometers (32-45 miles) hiking range.
+The longer your trek, the more acclimatization opportunities you’re likely to get during your Kilimanjaro hiking tour.
+That’s because your body’s working harder to breathe at altitude and, by trekking longer routes, you leave your body plenty of room to slowly adjust to low atmospheric oxygen levels during your hike.
 (1) This is why long routes on Mount Kilimanjaro have an insanely high Kilimanjaro success rate compared to shorter trails on the mountain.
-Controlling the rate of elevations gained each day is a highly effective means of preventing altitude sickness on Kilimanjaro.
+Controlling the rate of elevation gain each day is a highly effective means of preventing altitude sickness on Kilimanjaro.

-What I wish I knew before climbing Kilimanjaro is that long routes also lower the risk of fatigue during expeditions.
+One of the things I wish I knew before climbing Kilimanjaro is that long Kilimanjaro routes also lower the risk of fatigue during expeditions.
 That’s because long distances are broken down into short hiking intervals, where you’ll get plenty of room for physical recovery after hikes.
-Unless you are very fit, covering the same amount of ground in a shorter time-frame can increase your chances of fatigue and injury.
+Unless you are very fit, covering the same amount of ground in a shorter time frame can increase your chances of fatigue and injury.
 (2)